Keyboard shortcuts

 Fixed-Point Arithmetic

-For GPU-compatible and exact financial calculations, Ring messages use fixed-point arithmetic:
+For GPU-compatible exact financial calculations, Ring messages use fixed-point arithmetic:

 // 18 decimal places (accounting kernels)